lmmarisej/lmmarisej/README.md

 ---

-I'm interested in crackig and games and Automation.
+I'm interested in crackig and game auxiliary.

 ---